gwenh11/LS_core/01_RB101/small_problems/easy_03/04_multiplying_two_numbers.md

     num1 * num2
 end
 ```

+#### Further Exploration

+For fun: what happens if the first argument is an `Array`?
+What do you think is happening here?

 If the first argument is a string, it returns a new string by concatenating the second argument number copies of the first argument string.
 It behaves similarly if the first argument is an array.